Pro-Gun Russian Bots Flood Twitter After Parkland Shooting - Slashdot

 cf. Dean Ing's story "Very Proper Charlies."
 That posited responsibility on the part of the news media, so it was, of course, science fiction.
 Or, perhaps, fantasy.

-None of this matters (Score:2, Informative)
+None of this matters (Score:4, Informative)

 Gun control is a dead issue.
 It doesn't matter that 94% of Americans support Universal Background checks when that's just one issue out of many for them.
 The gun lobby is made up of people that will vote for _anyone_ so long as they promise to let them have their guns.
-You can't beat that strength unless you match it, and I don't see that hap
+You can't beat that strength unless you match it, and I don't see that happening.

+They won [blogspot.com].
+Drop it.
+You can't win this.
+The reason is simple.
+Gun nuts are Otaku.
+They're nerds.
+But they're a different kind of nerd than what everybody thinks about.
+They're extroverted nerds.
+Folks are used to seeing the introverted nerd; the kind that doesn't want to be around people.
+But they forget about the extroverts.
+They _want_ to be around people, but they're weird or ugly or tactless or something else that regular people don't like.
+So this kind of nerd seeks a community that accepts them no matter what.
+And a lot of the wash up on the shores of the NRA.
+The reason why there are so many strange gun nuts, heck the reason the phrase gun nut exists is that their an accepting community.
+It's like a religion.
+If you buy into it everybody has to at least be polite to you.
+It's a community.
+And if you make the slightest motion to take away that community they will react with a fear and hate you can't even imagine because, well, it's all they've got.

+I suppose we could work to build a society that doesn't need such communities, but this is a site for nerds, and we all know how likely _that_ is to happen.

 The real question: (Score:2)